- Love This

 Bookmark this article as a resource you can refer to later in your journey to learn new languages and cultures.
 The resources below are timeless.

-1. Ba Ba Dum – Friendly website where you can learn 1500 words, in 13 languages on 5 different games.
-It’s quite addictive and colourful.
+Ba Ba Dum – Friendly website where you can learn 1500 words in 13 languages on five games.
+It’s quite addictive and colorful.

-2. Babbel – Community driven platform to learn 14 different languages.
+Babbel – Community-driven platform to learn 14 different languages.
 They also have mobile and tablet apps.

-4. Busuu – A social network for learning new languages.
-If you stuck somewhere, the community of 40 million users will help you at any time.
-It has iPhone and android apps too.
+Busuu – A social network for learning new languages.
+If you are stuck somewhere, 40 million users will help you anytime.
+It has iPhone and Android apps too.

-5. Duolingo – The most popular and completely free website to learn dozens of languages.
-Also available as smart phones apps.
+Duolingo – The most popular and free website to learn dozens of languages.
+Also available as smartphone apps.

-Livemocha – A community of learners where people correct each other’s assignments and provides useful teachings through text and flashcards.
-Free on-line courses available in 35 languages.
+Livemocha – A community of learners where people correct each other’s assignments and provide useful teachings through text and flashcards.
+Free online courses are available in 35 languages.

-Apart from learning you should take some time to see the movie ― “Eat, Pray, Love” or if you’re a reader then consider reading it’s book, written by Elizabeth Gilbert.
+Apart from learning, you should take some time to see the movie “Eat, Pray, Love” or if you’re a reader, consider reading its book, Elizabeth Gilbert.

 The story about Liz Gilbert.
-After her difficult divorce, she travels to Italy (Eat and enjoy life), India (Pray – find her spirituality) and Indonesia (Find balance and end up falling in love).
-Notice her experiences of getting acquainted and inheriting new cultures and languages.
+After her difficult divorce, she travels to Italy (Eat and enjoy life), India (Pray – to find her spirituality), and Indonesia (Find balance and end up falling in love).
+Notice her experiences of getting acquainted with and inheriting new cultures and languages.